davepinch/pinchy.cc/content/topics/places/lakes/pratt-lake/wikipedia/Pratt_Lake_(Washington).md

 ---
 title: "Pratt Lake (Washington) (Wikipedia)"
 excerpt: >-
-  **Pratt Lake**, called **Ollie Lake** in older maps, is a freshwater lake located on a prominent valley at the eastern skirt of Pratt Mountain, in King County, Washington.
-Pratt Lake got its second name in 1917 from John W. Pratt, a member of the Mountaineers club.
+  **Pratt Lake**, called **Ollie Lake** in older maps, is a freshwater lake located on a prominent valley at the eastern skirt of Pratt Mountain, in King County, Washington...
 license: CC BY-SA 4.0
 retrieved: 2026-05-17
 type: website